 Most recently his healthcare plan has gone over a rocky road.
 When the media reported that there was resistance to it, Trump of course tweeted otherwise.
 Already he has declared the media the "enemy of the people" which is more than a little extreme.
 But this is in an already ever present claim less than two months in as Trump preaches "alternative facts" and leads people on a merry chase around the internet with unsubstantiated claims.
 His comments to the contrary do nothing to hide the opposition in his party to their proposed health care plan, nor does it hide the evident ire of the voters who oppose it.

-The more sinister thing about Trump's denial of reality, is his tendency to blame his failings on sinister conspiracies.
+The most sinister thing about Trump's denial of reality, is his tendency to blame his failings on shadowy conspiracies.
 This is an alarming trend reminiscent of the most paranoid delusions of tin pot tyrants.
 Though some examples might illustrate why Trump's seem borne less from his own mind, but the minds of crackpots he just happens to listen to.

 Trump has previously blamed leaks from the White House on some apparent conspiracy by the Obama administration, organized by "his people", which is a term vague enough to avoid needing an immediate answer.
 Thus far he has neglected to provide evidence.
 Instead he has then claimed that "those people" are responsible for the town hall protests many republicans faced when unveiling the replacement for the Affordable Care Act.
 Conveniently they can also be blamed for all those protests back in February against Trump's policies.